-Available Capacity under our Credit Facilities as of September 30, 2023 March 31, 2024
+Available Capacity under our Credit Facilities as of March 31, 2024 June 30, 2024

-(Millions of dollars) Total Capacity Outstanding Available Capacity Weighted Average Interest Outstanding Borrowings Letters of Credit Rate Expiration MPC, excluding MPLX MPC bank revolving credit facility \$ 5,000 \$ - \$ 1 \$ 4,999 - % July 2027 MPC trade receivables securitization facility ^(a) 100 - - 100 - September 2024 MPLX MPLX bank revolving credit facility 2,000 - - 2,000 - % July 2027
+(Millions of dollars) Weighted Average Interest Expiration Outstanding Available Rate Total Capacity Outstanding Borrowings Letters of Credit Capacity MPC, excluding MPLX MPC bank revolving credit facility \$ 5,000 \$ - \$ 1 \$ 4,999 - % July 2027 MPC trade receivables securitization facility ^(a) 100 - - 100 - September 2024 MPLX MPLX bank revolving credit facility 2,000 - - 2,000 - % July 2027

-(a) The committed borrowing and letter of credit issuance capacity under the trade receivables securitization facility is \$100 million.
+^(a) The committed borrowing and letter of credit issuance capacity under the trade receivables securitization facility is \$100 million.
 In addition, the facility allows for the issuance of letters of credit in excess of the committed capacity at the discretion of the issuing banks.
-In September 2023, the trade receivables securitization facility was amended to, among other things, extend its term until September 30, 2024.